How Does a Bidet Work?

 Features: More advanced bidet toilet seats include high-tech features found on the more expensive bidet toilets.

 The electric-powered BB-1000 Supreme, for example, is a bidet seat activated via a remote that includes controls for water and seat temperature, water pressure, and a dryer.
-That bidet toilet seat, which requires an electrical hookup, also includes Bio Bidet’s patented Vortex wash, an enema wash that doubles as a natural way to assist with bowel movements.
+That bidet toilet seat, which requires an electrical hookup, also includes Bio Bidet’s patented Vortex wash, an focused, high pressure wash that doubles as a natural way to assist with bowel movements.

 The more affordable Slim Zero bidet toilet seat doesn’t require an electrical hookup but does feature a battery-powered night-light to illuminate those late-night bathroom visits.